swishlabsco/botcheck_chrome_extension/README.md

 The extension injects various Vue components into twitter, as well as one Vuex store.
 A background script is used to listen for authentication, and another as a centralized point for interacting with the browser's storage.

-The Vuex store is injected into the page and is only accessible by the content scripts in that tab.
+The Vuex store is only accessible by the content scripts that have been injected into the same tab.
-For the interaction between content scripts, the backend, and the popup, mainly in terms of storing the whitelist and previous results, the browser storage is used as the main source of truth.

 ### Whitelist